BootBlock/PoSh-Backup/README.md

         *   Defaults to `30`.
 This specifies the number of log files to keep for each job name pattern in the `LogDirectory`.
         *   Set to `0` to keep all log files (infinite retention).
         *   This can be overridden by `LogRetentionCount` at the job level or set level, or by the `-LogRetentionCountCLI` parameter.
+    *   **`DefaultSevenZipTempDirectory` (Global Setting):**
+        *   `DefaultSevenZipTempDirectory` (string, default `""`): Optionally specify a path to a directory for 7-Zip to use for its temporary working files.
+If left empty, 7-Zip uses the system default temp directory.
+This is useful for redirecting temp file I/O to a faster drive or one with more space.
     *   **Checksum Settings (Global Defaults):**
         *   `DefaultGenerateArchiveChecksum` (boolean, default `$false`): Set to `$true` to enable checksum generation for all jobs by default.
         *   `DefaultChecksumAlgorithm` (string, default `"SHA256"`): Specifies the default algorithm (e.g., "SHA1", "SHA256", "SHA512", "MD5").